 We hate to be the bearer of bad news, but yes!
 Which you might’ve known if you’ve ever encountered even a little dose of dye.
 Bleaching usually gets the bad rap for breakage, loss of hydration, and the crispy, dry scalp feeling, but any permanent dye will change hair beyond just needing a new halo colour!

-If you didn't know, your hair is made up of 95% protein.
+If you didn’t know, your hair is made up of 95% protein.
 Up close, your strands of hair look like they have little roof shingles on them, designed to protect from UV rays, heat, and moisture.
-The formulas used in dying your hair, whether in-salon or you're dying your own hair, create a chemical reaction that lifts these proteins and deeply penetrate the hair strand.
-That's where the colour changes!
-And while chemicals are giving you a braggable new 'do, they're also bringing with them the harshness of those chemicals: welcome, dryness and damage.
+The formulas used in dyeing your hair, whether in-salon or you’re dyeing your own hair, create a chemical reaction that lifts these proteins and deeply penetrate the hair strand.
+That’s where the colour changes!
+And while chemicals are giving you a braggable new ‘do, they’re also bringing with them the harshness of those chemicals: welcome, dryness and damage.

 That said, it’s not all bad if you know how to take care of your hair pre and post dye job.
 Follow this guide and you can curve some of that potential damage (or at the very least, a botched job!)

 Read Next: A Protein Packed Hair Treatment With Egg

 Before Dyeing Your Hair

 We love options.
 And with hair dyes, you’ve got almost too many of em!
 For picking colour, keep it simple.
 It feels like you can buy just about any look, but if you’re dyeing your own hair, be realistic about what a DIY job and your skills can do.
 Here, it’s best to only go a few shades darker or lighter when dyeing your hair at home.